 Emily Chapuis

-Before joining the Office, Chapuis spent twelve years in private practice at Jenner & Block LLP.
-As a commercial litigator and a partner in the firm’s Content, Media, and Entertainment group, she developed extensive expertise in copyright law, including music licensing, rate-setting, and copyright infringement matters.
+Before joining the Office, Chapuis was commercial litigator and partner at a national law firm, where she developed extensive expertise in copyright law, including music licensing, rate-setting, and copyright infringement matters.
 Her practice focused on high-stakes civil litigation and regulatory disputes before federal trial and appellate courts, the United States Supreme Court, and other adjudicatory panels, including the Copyright Royalty Board.
-In 2018, she was recognized as one of the “Best LGBT Lawyers Under 40” by the National LGBT Bar Association.
-Prior to her time at Jenner, Chapuis represented unions in labor and employment matters at Bredhoff & Kaiser PLLC.

 Chapuis earned a JD from Yale Law School and graduated summa cum laude with a BA from Tulane University.
 She served as a law clerk to the Honorable Nicholas G. Garaufis of the U.S. District Court for the Eastern District of New York.